A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Here’s a quick overview of how to get it going.

 1. Switch on Intelligent Triage: First, you’ll have to navigate to the Admin Center.
 From there, find the AI section and select Intelligent Triage.
-This is where you’ll manage all the settings for intent, sentiment, and language detection.
+This is where you’ll manage all the powerful settings for intent, sentiment, and language detection.

 2. Choose your settings: After it's enabled, you get to decide which channels you want the AI to look at.
 You can turn it on for email, your web form, API tickets, and a few others.
-It gives you some control over where the automation is active.
+It gives you great control over where the automation is active.

-3. Make your own intents (if you need to): Zendesk provides a list of pre-built intents based on your industry.
+3. Make your own intents (if you need to): Zendesk provides a helpful list of pre-built intents based on your industry.
 If those don't quite cover what you do, you can create custom intents.
 For example, if you constantly get questions about "Defective Products," you can create a specific intent for that by giving it a name and a description.

 Connect your knowledge sources